-We compute the number of distinct products a firm j buys from suppliers which is both related to the complexity of a supply chain and significantly correlated with firm size, since large firms tend to buy more products.
+We compute the number of distinct products a firm j buys from suppliers, which is both related to the complexity of a supply chain and significantly correlated with firm size, since large firms tend to buy more products.
 We also calculate the share of total purchases spent on differentiated products following the classification proposed by Rauch (1999).
 On one hand, the low substitutability of inputs in production documented by Boehm et al. (2019a) might be expected to be a feature of differentiated inputs, leading to a less resilient supply chain.
-On the other hand, firms who depend more on differentiated products might have invested more in building stronger buyer-supplier links.
+On the other hand, firms that depend more on differentiated products might have invested more in building stronger buyer-supplier links.

-Finally, we also consider alternative measures of supply chain complexity discussed in Elliot et al. (2022).
-We construct measures of supply chain depth (of degrees 1 and 2), which characterizes the average number of inputs that are necessary to produce each product the firm produces.
+Finally, we also consider alternative measures of supply-chain complexity discussed in Elliot et al. (2022).
+We construct measures of supply-chain depth (of degrees 1 and 2), which characterizes the average number of inputs necessary to produce each product the firm buys.
 A higher number suggests a deeper, more complex supply chain.
-The second order depth measures whether the average product used to produce some of the firm's output itself has a high supply chain depth.
+The second-order depth measures whether the products needed to produce the inputs purchased by the firm have a high supply-chain depth themselves.